FH-Potsdam/2014-SoSe-11EG-B-input-output/excercises/natael/01_patternprocedure/README.md

 ```

 Set size to my resolution, to use as a wallpaper or something like that.
-I rendered later images on my windows maschine and increased the size for printing, to get effective 150 ppi.
+I rendered later images on my windows machine and increased the size for printing, to get effective 150 ppi.